The Boy Who Played the Harp: Commercial performance

-Album sales

 The Boy Who Played the Harp debuted at number one on the UK Albums Chart, moving 73,799 album-equivalent units; of which 21,602 were from streaming, 51,809 from physical sales and 368 from downloads.
 Receiving the third highest first-week sales for a rap album behind his own We're All Alone in This Together (74,000) and Tinie Tempah's Disc-Overy (85,000), the album also became the fastest selling rap album on vinyl in the 21st century, selling 15,500 copies in its first week.
 Dave also became the first UK rapper to debut three albums at #1 and the first to land three albums inside the UK Albums Chart Top 40 with The Boy Who Played the Harp at #1, Psychodrama at #17, and We're All Alone in This Together at #26.
-Upon its release, the record was certified silver by the British Phonographic Industry.
+Upon its release, the record was certified silver by the British Phonographic Industry (BPI).
+In December 2025, it was certified gold by the BPI.

 Internationally, the record debuted at number one in Ireland, the top ten in Australia, Belgium, the Netherlands, Iceland, New Zealand, Norway, Scotland, Sweden, and Switzerland.

-Single performances

-Despite no pre-released singles, three tracks from the album charted on the UK Singles Chart: "Raindance" (5), moving 34,935 single units, "History" (9), moving 25,119 single units, and "Chapter 16" (11), moving 22,415 single units.
-UK chart rules prevent artists from having more than three songs in the top 40 at once; without these rules, all ten tracks would have debuted within the top 20.